 Everything in Moderation

-Alcohol and other substances and even sugary foods can exaggerate any symptoms of depression and anxiety.
+Alcohol and other substances and even sugary foods can exaggerate any symptoms of depression and stress.
 Keep these things in moderation when the seasons change.

 Create Happy Memories